alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings-2024.md

 #### What did you achieve?
 * AI in Pathology event- got great feedback
+ * EK - I also heard great feedback from people about this event so well done!
 * Prepping for Slovakia Future Festival talk
 * Onboarded two new PDRAs- EP and VR
 * Checked in with the scholars- some exciting outputs like the podcast!